Beware The Self-Centered

 Your siblings envy your cerulean gown;

-Its bluish color glows beyond the sky.
+Its bluish blush is seen beyond the sky.

-The orange blush of falling dusk reveals
+The orange flush of falling dusk reveals

 A sampling of the hues that dye your gown.